dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/Examples/Practice_Problems.md

 ```

 Think about how to test if a number is prime, then write an `is_prime(n)` function that returns `True` if the input number `n` is prime and `False` otherwise.
 The straightforward way is to test for divisibility by any numbers between 2 and `sqrt(n)`.

+Tip: you can do a little better if you recognize that 2 is a special case as the only even prime.
+Start with 3 and then advance by 2 on each iteration.

+Tip-tip: if you want to be even fancier (which, of course, you do), you could use a list to keep track of the primes you find.
+It's then sufficient to test for divisibility by the **primes** that are less than or equal to `sqrt(n)`, which will be much faster than grinding up through the sequential numbers.

+You can try the straightforward solution first.
+If it runs for more than, say, a minute, try implementing the faster solution.